tylerbutler/engineer/engineer/docs_source/templates.rst

 ``archive``
     This context is active whenever Engineer is rendering the archives page.

+``tag``
+    This context is active whenever Engineer is rendering a tag page.

 template page name
     In addition, all template pages are rendered with a navigation context matching their name.
 In the sample site, this is used to highlight the *about* and *themes* navigation links when you're visiting those template pages in